wazho/NTU-1042-GPU/lab3/report/readme.md

 Dynamic omega by: `float w = 1.0 + (ITERATION_TIMES - times) / ITERATION_TIMES;`

+Finally, I got a better result below.
+From 20,000 iterations to becomes **2,200 iterations** to converge, and the images are very similar via watching by eyes.

 ```
  1st time: 139023us
  2nd time: 140612us